akaliutau/terraform-best-practice/notes/concepts.md

 # HCL

-Input variables parameterize Terraform configurations.
-Local values save the
+* Input variables parameterize Terraform configurations.
+Local values save the results of an expression.

-results of an expression.
-Output values pass data around, either back to the user or to other modules. for expressions allow you to transform one complex type into another.
-They can be combined with other for expressions to create higher-order functions.
+  Output values pass data around, either back to the user or to other modules.
+* `for` expressions allow to transform one complex type into another( can be combined with other for expressions to create higher-order functions)
-Randomness must be constrained.
-Avoid using legacy functions such as uuid() and timestamp() , as these will introduce subtle bugs in Terraform due to a non-convergent state.
+* don't use legacy functions such as uuid() and timestamp()
-Zip files with the Archive provider.
-You may need to specify an explicit depen- dency to ensure that the data source runs at the right time. templatefile() can template files with the same syntax used by interpolation variables.
-Only variables passed to this function are in scope for templating.
+* Zip files with the Archive provider.
+You may need to specify an explicit dependency to ensure that the data source runs at the right time.
+* `templatefile()` can be used with template files
-The count meta argument can dynamically provision multiple instances of a resource.
-To access an instance of a resource created with count , use bracket notation [] .
+* The `count` meta argument can dynamically provision multiple instances of a resource (use bracket notation [] for elems access)